 Gasoline on the East Coast rose to the highest level in almost two weeks as Valero Energy Corp.
-(VLO) shut a crude unit at the Pembroke refinery in Wales and inventories in the region reached a four-year low.
+(VLO:US) shut a crude unit at the Pembroke refinery in Wales and inventories in the region reached a four-year low.

 The European plant is shutting all main production units, including a catalytic cracker and a coker, during the maintenance, Bill Day, a company spokesman, said in an e-mail.
 Irving Oil Corp.’s Saint John refinery in New Brunswick, which exports more than half of its production to the U.S. Northeast, had an explosion in a tank at its hydrogen plant during planned work.